Sinking of MV Sewol: Second day

 A U.S. Navy MH-60S Seahawk helicopter conducted search and rescue operations at the request of the South Korean navy near where Sewol sank, on 17 April 2014.

 Starting on 17 April, Undine Marine Industries, a privately held company, began to lead the search for missing passengers.
 At 12:30 a.m., hull investigations were started by the KCG with the help of flares.
 As of 6:00 a.m., 171 ships, twenty-nine aircraft and thirty divers were involved in the rescue effort.
 The KCG had assigned twenty divers in teams of two.
 The ROK Navy also assigned eight divers, but the KCG prevented them from participating and waited for divers from Undine Industries.
 At 7:24 a.m., civilian groups of expert divers were reported to be helping out in the rescue operations.
 During the morning, the number of divers involved in the operations reached 555.
 The navy also established a military control tower on the Dokdo-class assault ship.
 Starting around 2:00 p.m., rescue operations were practically stopped due to bad weather conditions.
-A marine crane arrived on the scene at night.
+A marine crane arrived on the scene that night.